*Last Updated 10/1/2020

 One brand that seems to be taking the natural deodorant scene by storm is Native Cosmetics.
 They carry a full line of deodorant for both men and women, at a reasonable price to boot ($12 USD).
 The product claims to keep odor at bay, even during sweaty workouts (which we all know is a downfall for most natural deodorants).

 The ratings for their deodorant are through the roof, with an average of 4.92 stars.
-I’ve been contemplating trying Native Deodorant for some time but wanted to fully research its ingredients and cruelty-free status first.
+We’ve been contemplating trying Native Deodorant ourselves but wanted to fully research their ingredients and cruelty-free status first.

 Native Deodorant Ingredients